Paroxysmisch/genome-assembly/dissertation/main.typ

 )]

 == Related work
 Deep learning has successfully addressed various genome assembly challenges, often resulting in state-of-the-art results across multiple sub-tasks.
-Neural networks have been applied to improve basecalling @neural-basecalling, which is the computational process by which the raw electrical signals output by the sequencing hardware are converted into the nucleotide sequences called reads.
+Neural networks have been applied to improve basecalling @neural-basecalling, which is the computational process by which the raw electrical signals output by the sequencing hardware are converted into the base-level sequences called reads.
 This improves the quality of the reads, reducing errors in the overlap graph subsequently generated.
 Transformer encoder models @transformer-paper have been used for sequence correction @neural-consensus, vastly enhancing assembly contiguity, gene completeness, base accuracy, and reducing false gene duplications and variant calling (identifying differences between the sequenced and reference genome) errors.

 Prior work has used @gnn:pl to neurally executed common graph algorithms @neural-graph-algorithms, including the @tsp @tsp-gnn and Hamiltonian Path problem @inter-homo-gnn (which can be reduced to @tsp in polynomial time).
 We cannot simply use state-of-the-art neural Travelling Salesman solvers (like the use of Graph Transformers @tsp-graph-transformer) due to the size of overlap graphs (thousands of edges and millions of nodes) being much larger than those used during research for creating these models.
 Secondly, these models utilize node coordinate information that is not available in the overlap graph.
 Lastly, these models assume the input graphs are error-free---this is not true for overlap graphs.